GabeJJ388/ai-case-study/README.md

 ## Business Activities

 * The goal of Anthropic was to avoid a race to the top that could be irresponsible and dangerous to the development of human society and perhaps technological evolution.
 As Amodei was quoted saying in Time.com:
 * >“We’re not trying to say we’re the good guys and the others are the bad guys,” Amodei says.
 “We’re trying to pull the ecosystem in a direction where everyone can be the good guy.”
+Dario Amodei **(Time.com)**

 * The market share of _Claude_ is only at 0.13% compared to Chat GPT's 17.5%.
 But this does not speak for the quality of the platform, the answers by _Claude_ vs. ChatGPT are easier to digest, give many more warnings on AI assumed information, give plenty of warnings and cautions on facts vs. newly generated neuro processes **(6sense.com)**.
 ChatGPT will allow very morally disturbing questions to be answered for examples questions how to manipulate other people psychologically, or even advice on types of torture. _Claude_ has safeguards against those morally questionable inquiries.